QHow can I keep cats off my garden border?

 If you see the cat in the garden, spray it with water from a bottle or pistol, or even the hosepipe.
 One bad experience should be enough to deter it from coming back to the garden.

 Cats also dislike strong smells – try putting lavender, rosemary and curry plants in your border.
 Some people also recommend using cut citrus peel – apparently it smells too strong for the cat.
+Rubbing raw onion in places where cats frequent has been said to steer them away.
 I have never tried it though.
 Citronella is also said to be effective.

 One of the things that has worked for me in the past is to save teabags and spray them with a muscle heat spray, like Deep Heat.
 The tea leaves absorb the strong odour.
 Place them around the spot in the garden where the cats damage the plants.